joonwee-goh/portfolio-projects/divvy_bikes/README.md

 ### 🔧 Tools & Technologies

 - **Data Cleaning:**  Excel (Power Query)
-- **Analysis:** SQL
+- **Analysis:** Google BigQuery (SQL)
 - **Visualization:** Tableau
-- **Reporting:** PDF Executive Summary

 ---

 ### 📈 Key Insights

-- 📌 Insight 1: Ridership dropped by 83% between September and January due to cold weather
+- 📌 Ridership dropped by 83% between September and January likely due to cold weather
-- 📌 Insight 2: Casual users accounted for 32% of total trips over the past 12 months
+- 📌 Casual users accounted for 32% of total trips over the past 12 months
-- 📌 Insight 3: Weekends are the most popular days for Casual users
+- 📌 Weekends are the most popular days for Casual users, but the least popular days for Members

+See the full SQL workflow in SQL folder

 ---